Fragtality/PilotsDeck/README.md

 In addition to writing plain Values, the Plugin can also do simple Operations like increasing/decreasing the Value or toggling the Value in a defined Sequence.
 Look under [Command Options](#212---command-options) for Details.<br/><br/>

 *Background*:<br/>
-Every Simulator Variable (called DataRef) in X-Plane - whether it is from the Simulator, Plane or other Addons - has an unique Path.
-DataRefs are Everthing and Everything is defined by DataRefs 😅<br/><br/>
+Every Simulator Variable (called DataRef) in X-Plane - whether it is from the Simulator, Plane or other Addons - has a unique Path.
+DataRefs are everything and Everything is defined by DataRefs 😅<br/><br/>
 You can lookup the default Sim DataRefs in the X-Plane SDK under [Datarefs](https://developer.x-plane.com/datarefs/) - Check the "QRH" Section of the Developer UI for a direct Link (accessible via the Tray-Icon of the Plugin)!<br/>
 Or you can use the DataRefTool Plugin to explore all DataRefs (including Custom) currently known to the Simulator.
 <br/><br/><br/>